-Studying the science of money is the gateway to careers in law, business, journalism and countless other fields.
+Studying the science of money is the gateway to careers in law, business and countless other fields.

 Technically speaking, economics is the study of how scarce resources are allocated to meet economic goals.
-In practice, that means being able to understand the very real results that occur when governments, businesses and people make decisions to achieve economic goals - an invaluable skill that UND Economics graduates bring to a broad range of careers.
+In practice, that means being able to understand the very real results that occur when governments, businesses and people make decisions to achieve economic goals.

 - Program type: